kimbring2/AlphaStar_Implementation/README.md

 <img src="image/network_architecture(fullyconv).png" width="1000">

 Probability of successful training in the MoveToBeacon environment drops from 100% to below 50% without using the Residual part.
+It means the reward sum never rises up no matter how much times the network is trained.

 ## AlphaStar
 <img src="image/network_architecture.png" width="1000">